Rise to Success: Career Highlights of Noam Chomsky

 In 1988, Chomsky visited the Palestinian territories to witness the impact of Israeli occupation.

-1989: Publication of Necessary Illusions
+1989: Published Necessary Illusions

-In 1989, Chomsky published Necessary Illusions: Thought Control in Democratic Societies, suggesting that citizens undertake intellectual self-defense against controlling media and elite culture.
+In 1989, Chomsky published "Necessary Illusions: Thought Control in Democratic Societies", in which he suggests citizens undertake intellectual self-defense against controlling media and elite culture.

-1992: Film Adaptation of Manufacturing Consent
+1992: Manufacturing Consent Film Adaptation

-In 1992, Manufacturing Consent received a film adaptation.
+In 1992, Chomsky and Herman's book "Manufacturing Consent" received a film adaptation.

 Loading Video...

-1995: Visited Australia for East Timor Cause
+1995: Visited Australia for East Timor cause

-1996: Publication of Powers and Prospects
+1996: Published Powers and Prospects

-In 1996, Chomsky's lectures on East Timor were published as Powers and Prospects.
+In 1996, the lectures Chomsky gave on East Timor were published as "Powers and Prospects".

-2002: Retired from MIT and visited Turkey
+2002: Retired from MIT

-2003: Visited Cuba and Published Hegemony or Survival
+2003: Published Hegemony or Survival

-2015: Documentary: Requiem for the American Dream
+2015: Release of Requiem for the American Dream

-In 2015, the documentary Requiem for the American Dream, summarizing Chomsky's views on capitalism and economic inequality, was released.
+In 2015, the documentary "Requiem for the American Dream" was released, summarizing Chomsky's views on capitalism and economic inequality.

 Loading Video...

-2017: Taught at University of Arizona
+2017: Taught at the University of Arizona

-In 2017, Chomsky taught a short-term politics course at the University of Arizona and was hired as the Agnese Nelms Haury Chair.
+In 2017, Chomsky taught a short-term politics course at the University of Arizona and was later hired as the Agnese Nelms Haury Chair.